 Now that Bones is at a good weight, has been this weight for a year, and I’m more concerned with him maintaining it rather than gaining any additional weight, and because I know his body so much better now, I only jot down his weight at monthly weigh-ins.
 I do, however, still keep track of things that happen out of the ordinary.
 For example, if we go lure coursing (a vigorous sport that involves fast, hard, calorie-eating running) then I’ll jot that down just in case he loses weight that week.

 Good Food is Vital

 Bones’ diet is still a big part of his health program.
-He eats Honest Kitchen and I tend to rotate between Zeal, Keen, and Love.
-When I feel like cooking, I’ll cook up some meat and will give him that mixed with Preference.
+He eats Honest Kitchen and I tend to rotate between Grain Free Fish, Whole Grain Turkey, and Grain Free Beef.
+When I feel like cooking, I’ll cook up some meat and will give him that mixed with Grain Free Fruit & Veggie Base Mix.
 There’s no particular reason why I rotate foods, it’s just a personal preference and he does fine on all of them.
 I think varying the foods keeps him more interested in eating, though, and since he’s not a big eater.
 He eats two meals a day.